 Liquidity is rising in private markets, but not all exits are equal.

 Venture capital is maturing.
-Where liquidity once meant an IPO or an acquisition, it now includes secondaries—tenders, SPVs, continuation vehicles, and structured transfers.
-These transactions have become part of how the ecosystem manages long holding periods and delayed exits.
-But more liquidity does not always mean better outcomes.
+Where liquidity once meant an IPO or an acquisition, it now includes secondaries: tenders, SPVs, continuation vehicles, structured transfers.
+These transactions have quietly become part of how the ecosystem manages long holding periods and delayed exits.

 The New Normal

+Secondaries have moved from exception to infrastructure.
 Early investors seek returns ahead of a fund’s natural end.
-Founders and employees diversify personal risk.
-Funds use continuation vehicles to hold onto outperforming assets when timelines stretch.
+Founders diversify personal risk.
+Funds use continuation vehicles to hold onto outperformers when timelines stretch beyond what LPs originally agreed to.

 Why Secondaries Exist

-• Funds use them to maintain exposure to winners while returning capital to LPs.
+Investors use secondaries to rebalance or make room for new capital.
+Founders use them to reset ownership or bring in strategic backers.
+Funds use them to maintain exposure to winners while returning capital to LPs.

 Each motive changes the dynamics of the deal.
 Understanding those motives is the foundation of good underwriting.
+Skipping that step is how investors confuse activity for opportunity.

 The Investor’s Lens